Sabelosibiya/Contract-Monthly-Claim-System-main/README.md

 Home Page with a login form
 Lecturer Dashboard with sections for submitting claims, uploading supporting documents, and tracking claim status Programme Coordinator/Academic Manager Dashboard with sections for verifying claims, viewing claim details, and approving/rejecting claims
-Version Control: You mentioned using GitHub for version control, with regular commits and descriptive commit messages.
 Part 2: Feature Implementation

 You implemented the following features: